1technophile/OpenMQTTGateway/docs/integrate/node_red.md

 * Deploy
 * Go to your `node-red url`/ui

-You should see the gauge whit the last value displayed
+You should see the gauge with the last value displayed

 ![](../img/OpenMQTTgateway_NODERED-gauge-dashboard.png)